1882 Project Foundation

 Talk Story is yet another project of the Foundation.
 It includes an oral history archive and storytelling project as well as efforts to preserve historical sites—those that still exist as well as those that no longer stand.

 “One of the key things of Talk Story is the creation of the communities that come together when they hear and share stories,” Gong says.
 Fostering community is a guiding principle of the 1882 Foundation, he adds, and the Foundation holds regular public events for such exchanges.
-Indeed, a Mellon grant running through 2024 will help support the construction of a new 1882 Foundation space dedicated expressly to bringing people together for storytelling and similar community-building programs.
+Indeed, a 2021 Mellon grant helped support the construction of a new 1882 Foundation space dedicated expressly to bringing people together for storytelling and similar community-building programs.

-The grant also supports its efforts at historic preservation of sites such as the Summit Tunnel, a vital part of the Central Pacific Railroad that ran through the Sierra Nevada mountains and was built by Chinese immigrant laborers.
-The 1882 Foundation also wants to systematize the preservation of local Chinatowns—of which there are more than fifty in the United States—figuring out what defines a Chinatown and how best to remember and honor it, especially in the face of gentrification and ever evolving urban landscapes.
+The Foundation's Sacramento office, positioned in a hub of rural Chinatowns, also supports larger goals.
+They include everything from systematizing the preservation of local Chinatowns—of which there are more than fifty in the United States—to figuring out what defines a Chinatown and how best to remember and honor it, especially in the face of gentrification and ever evolving urban landscapes.

 “The idea is to preserve some part of Chinatown that people recognize as Chinatown,” Gong says.
 In DC, the Foundation’s Chinatown offices are near the Capital One Arena, home to the NBA Washington Wizards, and down the block from a temple and an acupuncture shop.
 “The idea of preserving these shop spaces, it’s not to preserve the physical part of the shop, but to preserve the character.”